srilakshmi0411/machine_learning-repo/README.md

 ### machine_learning-repo
-This consists of machine learning models on various datasets such as:
+This consists of machine learning models on datasets such as:

 1.Heart disease dataset from kaggle